NEWECX/vendor-sdk/doc/use-newecx-cli.md

         ├── agreed-header.js
         └── fields-maps.js
 </pre>

 1. data/inventory.csv is your diamond feed.
 This should contain the diamonds available to sell.
 You will need to copy your latest feed to data/inventory.csv.

-2. data/assets folder contains all your diamond assets (images, videos, certificates, etc.).
-See below how to download your uploaded assets.

-3. report folder contains reports that are generated after each operation.
+2. report folder contains reports that are generated after each operation.

-4. src/agreed-header.js contains your CSV headers. src/fields-maps.js contains the mapping between your headers and values to Ritani's standard format.
+3. src/agreed-header.js contains your CSV headers. src/fields-maps.js contains the mapping between your headers and values to Ritani's standard format.

 ## Operations for newly started vendor: